 3. Share your feelings out loud (Ps.
 61:1-3, Ps.
 62:8, Ps.
 64:1, Ps 77:1-15, Ps.
 102:1-7, Ps.
 142:1-7).

-1. What did they “rob” you of? (dignity, reputation, sense of value, dreams, purity, wholeness, validation, etc.)
+1. What did they “rob” you of? (dignity, reputation, sense of value, dreams, purity, wholeness, validation, etc.)5.
+Grieve the Losses.

 2. What do they “owe” you? (a normal childhood, love, a certain relationship, money, etc.)

-1. Helps us get to the depth of our pain and allows the Lord to heal us from the bottom of our wound up.
+1. Helps us get to the depth of our pain and allows the Lord to heal us from the bottom of our wound up.6.
+Letting Go, One by One.

 2. Jesus identifies with our grief (Is.
 53:3, 4)